-Location-based targeting is a universal practice and is particularly useful for internet-connected smartphone users.
-Phones today are geotagged, plus the apps are GPS enabled, allowing your business to customize promotions and offer a real-time customer experience.
+Location-based targeting is a universal practice, phones today are geotagged, plus the apps are GPS enabled, allowing your business to customize promotions and offer a real-time customer experience.
 You can initiate niche-specific campaigns, provide loyalty rewards, or prompt on-the-spot ads for in-store customers.
 Our precise location targeting solutions give measurable results with on-premises mobile location targeting and proximity and neighborhood targeting.

 Targeting by Weather